sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ![simple]({{"/assets/20190327_simple.png" | absolute_url}})

-it does a fine job with the first ones but struggle with the rest.
-One problem is that we dichotomize the allocation for each either - it either belongs on to cluster 1 or cluster 2.
-Some point may be ambiguous and we want to take that into account.
+It does a fine job with the first ones but struggles with the rest.
+One problem is that we dichotomize the allocation for each point - it either belongs to cluster 1 or cluster 2.
+Some points may be ambiguous and we want to take that into account.
 Let's fix that in the next section.

 ## Simple k-means with soft-thresholding

 Now each cluster has a "responsibility" for each point.
-The total responsibility for the points adds up to 1.
+The total responsibility for a point adds up to 1.
 We do a softmax instead of the hard threshold in the assignment step.
-And when updating the cluster center, we weight the points based on this responsbility.
+And when updating the cluster center, we weight the points based on this responsibility.

 {% highlight python %}
 def assignment_step_soft(centroids, xs, beta):